-There is a single 115V AC @ 15 amps supply required by the controller.
-Ensure that the front panel power switch is turned off (brushless units have the power switch on the rear) and connect the motor cable from the indexer and the power cord.
+There is a single 115V AC @ 15 amp supply required by the controller.
+Ensure that the front panel power switch is turned off (Brushless units have the power switch on the rear) and connect the motor cable from the table and the power cord.